Application and Entry Requirements

 - A curriculum vitae (CV) in English, including photograph

-- Personal statement detailing your motives to study Aerospace Engineering, your special interests and any other important information (in English)
+- Personal statement, maximum one page, detailing your motives to study Aerospace Engineering, your special interests and any other important information (in English)

 - Undergraduate degree certificate (bachelor or equivalent) including a transcript of records and grade point average(GPA)¹.
 If you have not received your degree certificate at the time of application, it must be submitted as soon as possible, but no later than July 31, 2018.